To do the job right, you need the right tools.

 Inclined more towards gaming, this laptop can serve you many purposes: you can play games if you have a hobby, maybe your children can use it to play fun games, or maybe you can keep it for yourself as it can provide you high performance in general.

 It has AMD Ryzen 5 R5-3550H processor running at the heart with 8 GB RAM, 256 GB SSD, and GeForce GTX 1650 graphics – decent for a gaming laptop.
+It can do you photo editing and video editing tasks as well.

 The screen is 15.6-inches, 120 Hz, and FHD.
 The colors are vibrant and vivid, giving you a comfortable environment to work in for hours without any strain.